RoiYehezkel/Portfolio/README.md

 # Portfolio

-My personal portfolio showcases some of my GitHub projects, along with my resume and technical skills.
+This is my personal portfolio presenting my current profession and skills.
+It was designed with CSS and built with React.js and Redux for the components, and Email.js for the contact section.

 Link: https://roi-yehezkel.firebaseapp.com/